lapps/lapps.github.io/wiki.md

 ### Dropdown Menus

-It is also possible to defined menus and drop-down menus.
+It is also possible to define drop-down menus that will appear at the bottom of the header.

 ```
 menu: